In-patient luxury rehab center in Thailand

 Residual schizophrenia is a subtype of schizophrenia indicated by reduced positive symptoms while negative symptoms still remain.
 Positive symptoms of schizophrenia are thoughts or behaviors that weren’t present before this mental illness.
 They are hallucinations, delusions, and paranoia.

 On the other hand, negative symptoms are changes to behaviors and thoughts that existed before.
 Good examples are social withdrawal, unusual thoughts, and loss of interest.
-More precisely, a person with residual schizophrenia may not have hallucinations and delusions anymore, but they do have a loss of interest and other symptoms.
+More precisely, a person with residual schizophrenia does not have hallucinations and delusions anymore, but they have a loss of interest and other symptoms.

 Residual schizophrenia, like other types of this mental illness, was present in the DSM-4.
 However, DSM-5 eliminated these subtypes, which is why residual schizophrenia is not an official diagnosis.
-Doctors may still use this term to describe a patient’s condition that isn’t in the active phase anymore.
+Doctors still use this term to describe a patient’s condition that isn’t in the active phase anymore.

 Before DSM-5, residual schizophrenia was diagnosed when a person had experienced at least one episode of schizophrenia but wasn’t exhibiting positive symptoms any longer, or they appeared to a lesser degree.